BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 * Sum raw counts

-From the Kallisto output, for each cell-type population that belongs to same experiment and species the counts of pseudo-aligned reads are retrieved and summed, the effective length are recalculated based on the weigth mean.
+From the Kallisto output, for each cell-type population that belongs to same experiment and species the counts of pseudo-aligned reads are retrieved and summed, and the effective length are recalculated based on the weighted mean.
-The pseudo-aligned summed read counts, and the genomic feature weigthed mean effective lengths, are used to compute TPM and FPKM values.
+The pseudo-aligned summed read counts, and the genomic feature weighted mean effective lengths, are used to compute TPM and FPKM values.
 We sum at the gene level the counts of pseudo-aligned reads computed at the transcript level by Kallisto.

 #### Post-processing: expression calls and rank computation